awslabs/amazon-sns-python-extended-client-lib/README.md

 fetch_and_print_from_sqs(sqs, demo_queue_url)  # Prints message stored in s3

-# publish message using the SNS.Topic resource
+# Below is the example to publish message using the SNS.Topic resource
 sns_extended_client_resource = SNSExtendedClientSession().resource(
     "sns", region_name="us-east-1"
 )